Fields Poliak.jpg

 Railroad Crossing at 193 Simpaug Turnpike

-Note: This is a legal private crossing, but there are no gates and no warning lights.
+Note: This is a legal private crossing, but there are no gates or warning lights, only a stop sign.
 Please be careful.

 Parking